 Not all vehicle crimes are observed by a police officer or other witness.
 This is especially true when there has been an accident or the car breaks down.
-The police don't arrive on the scene until driving has stopped.
+The police typically don't arrive on the scene until driving has stopped.
 Often the people involved aren't in the car.

-If there is a reasonable doubt that the defendant was the one who drove a vehicle, you can't be convicted of a crime involving driving.
-It really is that simple.
+If there is a reasonable doubt that the defendant was the one who drove a vehicle, the defendant cannot be convicted of a crime involving driving.

 To help you better understand the “no driving” defense, our California DUI defense attorneys discuss the following, below: